Market Design for Scaling Up Local Clean Energy Systems

 Energy markets are a critical energy system component:

-• From an engineering perspective they provide the coordination mechanism for ensuring power flows remain balanced and within operating constraints throughout the system across locations and timescales.
+• From an engineering perspective they provide the coordination mechanism for ensuring power flows remain balanced and remain within operating constraints throughout the system across locations and timescales.

 • From an economics perspective they determine the transactions and economic flows that incentivize investment, efficiently allocate scarce capacity and enable particular business models.

-We are pursuing three main streams of work:
+We pursued three main streams of work:

 • How to model different sources of uncertainty and incorporate them into flexibility procurement and network design